Friday, 25 October 2013

 Observing and genotyping C. elegans

-Had a fun day yesterday doing the "C. elegans" practical, which is part of the first-year labs.
-In the practical, we got to look at live C. elegans, and also set up some PCR reactions to genotype some wildtype and mutant C. elegans.
-All fun stuff.
+I had a fun day yesterday doing the "C. elegans" practical, which is part of the first-year labs.
+In the practical, we got to look at live C. elegans and also set up some PCR reactions to genotype some wild-type and mutant C. elegans.
+It was all fun stuff.

-Below is a movie we shot of the worms on the day of the practical, as well as some stills from the microscopes.
+Below is a movie we shot of the worms on the day of the practical and some stills from the microscopes.

 DA230017